codahale/sneaker/README.md

 4. Decrypt the `TAR` file and write the result to `example.sec.tar`.

-(To simplify things, if you specify `-` as the output path, `sneaker` will write the data to STDOUT, allowing you to pipe the output directly to `tar`.
-Using `-` as the input path will also cause `sneaker` to use STDIN as the input.)
+Using `-` instead of a filename will make `sneaker` read the data from `STDIN`.
+Likewise, using `-` as the output path will make `sneaker` write the data to `STDOUT`.
+This allows you to pipe the output directly to a `tar` process, for example.

 #### Encryption Contexts